Jomcraft-Network/JCPlugin/README.md

 ---

-JCPlugin is a Core Plugin Loader for DefaultSettings Forge mod created by the Jomcraft Network development team..
+JCPlugin is a Core Plugin Loader for the DefaultSettings Forge mod, created by the Jomcraft Network development team.
+Official downloads and further information can be found on our [curseforge page](https://www.curseforge.com/minecraft/mc-mods/jcplugin).

+This dependency is required since DefaultSettings 2.8.6 (alpha)!

 ##### License